tazpellegrini/abyssalobsidian/README.md

 ## ⚖️ Licensing
 You’re welcome to customize, change and remix the theme!
 Just keep in mind that any modification or distribution must retain the original MIT License and credit me as the author and the authors of any other code or snippet used in your variation.

+If you have any questions, comments or suggestions, please feel free to reach out ❤️ Happy writing!